mhuebert/re-view/intro.md

-_Re-View_ is a tool for building [React](https://facebook.github.io/react/) apps in ClojureScript.
+_Re-View_ is a library for building [React](https://facebook.github.io/react/) apps in ClojureScript.
 It is a beginner-friendly tool that can underpin large, complex, production-grade apps.

 ## Benefits